| What

 discussions during the first or second visit.
 If

-you have special circumstances, please be open and
+you have special circumstances, be open and

 honest about what your ability is to pay.
-At this

 |